npartovi/extend-shopify-sdk/index.md

 <h2>Final Review</h2>

 After you have completed the above you should be ready to start selling extended warranties on your store.
-Before you publish your theme, please make sure to go through the integration checklist, which you can get from your merchant success manager if you have not already received it. **@nima we need to add a link here**
+Before you publish your theme, please make sure to go through the integration checklist, which you can get from your merchant success manager if you have not already received it.
+Download here <a href="assets/files/integration-checklist.pdf" target="_blank">Integration Checklist</a>